electron2302/continuous-time-tracking/README.md

 The app is available at: http://34.202.114.178/.

-The Entripoint of the CTT is the login screen:
+The Entrypoint of the CTT is the login screen:

 ![LoginScreen](./docs/LoginScreen.png)